sage-code/eve/manual/structure.md

 **Parameters**

-* Parameters are declared in parenthesis () after the function name.
+* Parameters are declared in parenthesis () after the function name,
-* Each parameter has name and type and can have one default value.
+* Each parameter has name and type and can have one default value,
 * When a function is called each parameter receive a value that is called argument.

 **Arguments**